mpodder/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 Transformation details

-There are 5 parts (Deatails for each of 5 tasks has been described in the README.md file):
+There are 5 parts in the project:

 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.